jw-gitgo/CloudDeveloper_Capstone/README.md

 # Cloud Developer Capstone Project - Driving Conditions App

-I intend to build a simple application that allows a user to submit a starting and ending geolocation, and then returns an optimized driving route, along with the anticipated weather at multiple points during the trip (assuming the user wants to leave now).
+I intend to build a simple application that allows a user to submit a starting and ending location, and then returns an optimized driving route, along with the anticipated weather at multiple points during the trip (assuming the user wants to leave now).
 It will leverage publicly-available API's for route-finding and weather forecasts, and will allow the user to save defined trips for future retrieval.
+It is based on the Todo app from the previous project.

 # Functionality of the application

-I intend to focus on the backend of the application, primarily the trip creation, storage, and retrieval, using AWS Lambda and API Gateway, and the authentication, using OAuth.
-I will provide only a very basic frontend, based on the one created in the serverless Todo project.
+I intend to focus on the backend of the application, primarily the trip creation, storage, update, and retrieval, using AWS Lambda and API Gateway, and the authentication, using OAuth.
+I will provide only a very basic frontend, mostly to obtain the bearer authorization token.

 ## Data Structure
 - userId (string) - a unique id for the user, passed by OAuth